hotosm/docs/docs/dev-practices.md

 #### Marking Issues As Solved

-- Once merged, code should be deployed automatically from the `dev` branch to the `dev` server.
-- This allows for the Project Owner / Manager to thoroughly test the changes and either close the issue, or add the `testing:fail` tag.
+- Once merged to `dev`, changes are tested and the Project Owner / Manager can either close the issue, or add the `testing:fail` tag.
 - Once closed, this will be reflected on the milestone percentage, roadmap progress, and task board complete tasks.